 Games using the Unity engine

-- Create a project in the Unity dashboard.
+- Create a project in the Unity Cloud Dashboard.

-- Link your dashboard project to a Unity Editor project.
+- Link your Unity Cloud project to a Unity Editor project.

 - Initialize UGS in your game code.

 If you haven’t done so already, complete the following steps before starting the onboarding process: